WesP10/Brawl-Server/README.md

-# R6Stats Node.js Server
+# Brawl Stars Node.js Server

-This is a Node.js server for the R6Stats application.
-It provides endpoints to fetch player stats and all stats from a MySQL database.
+This is a Node.js server for the BrawlSTars application.
+It provides endpoints to fetch player stats and all stats from a personal MySQL database and Brawl Stars API.

 ## Getting Started